yannick42/my-notes/src/site/notes/Personal/Books notes/Mathematics/Think Stats - Exploratory Data Analysis (2014).md

 	- the mean is $\frac{1}{\lambda}$
 - it appears when measuring times between events ("interarrival times") if events are equally likely to occur
 	- eg. ==baby births in an hospital== in a day
-- to verify you have an exponential distribution, one can take the "complementary CDF" of the sample data (*empirical distribution*), and use a log-scale on the y axis : it should be a straight line of slope $-\lambda$
+- to verify you can model your data with an exponential distribution, one can take the "complementary CDF" from the sample data (*empirical distribution*), and use a log-scale on the y axis : it should be a straight line of slope $-\lambda$

 #### 5.2 - Normal distribution